Phoenix616/factions-top/core/src/main/resources/readme.txt

 - - - material: Item material.
 - - - data: Item data.
 - worth_list: Adds a list of factions to the GUI.
-- - count: Number of factions to add to the GUI.
+- - count: Number of towns/nations to add to the GUI.
 - - fill-empty: Leaves the remainder slots blank when true.
 - - text: Item name.
 - - lore: Item lore.